SE701-T1/frontend/CONTRIBUTING.md

 8. Merge your changes

 ### PR Templates
-Insert pr request template here.
 Pull requests should be created to merge all changes.
+The pull request form should auto fill with the template PR file.
 Other team members will review the proposed code and suggest changes as required.
 Discussions about the code should be kept to the relevant issue/PR so that all team members can see and benefit from it.

 ## Code review process
 Team members in the relevant sub-team will review the code submitted for PR.
 Team members will review code for readability, style, bugs, test coverage and completion of acceptance criteria.
 The reviwers should also make ensure that the application works as expected, all prevoius tests pass, and new features have associated unit tests.